jorisvos/dcpingmc/README.md

 # dcpingmc
 A [Discord.js](https://discord.js.org/#/) bot that pings the specified [Minecraft](https://www.minecraft.net/nl-nl/about-minecraft) server and gives status updates every **n** seconds.

+# Commands
+- `/help` - Shows a help message with all available commands
+- `/status` - Manually get the status of the server (playercount, playerlist, description, version, etc)
+- `/crash` - Restarts the bot (if run as a service or in a while loop) (essentialy stops the process)
+- `/ping` - Pings the bot

 # Setup
 You need [Node.js](https://nodejs.org/en/) to run this bot.
-You can download it from[here](https://nodejs.org/en/download/).
+You can download it from [here](https://nodejs.org/en/download/).
-- Open a terminal (CMD) in the root dcpingmc folder and run `npm install` to install the required packages
+- Open a terminal (CMD) in the root dcpingmc folder (where the indes.js is located) and run `npm install` to install the required packages
 - You are now ready to run the bot.

 Before you run the bot tho, you first have to edit the `config.json`.
-In this file you specify which server you want information from, as well as the bot token etc.
+In this file you specify which server you want information from, as well as information needed by the bot.
+In the `config.json` file edit the following:
-- The value of `botToken` should be equal to the token you get from the [Developer Portal](https://discordapp.com/developers/applications) of Discord.
+- `botToken` - you get this from the [Developer Portal](https://discordapp.com/developers/applications) of Discord.
-- The value of `commandPrefix` should be the prefix you want your commands to have, default is `"/"`
+- `commandPrefix` - default is `/`, this is a prefix to the command.
+If this is set to `!` you have to do `!help` instead of `/help`
-- The value of `serverName` should be equal to the name of the server, e.g. `"My Minecraft Server"`
+- `serverName` - this is the name of the minecraft server, e.g. `My Minecraft Server`.
+This is used in for example status messages.
-- The value of `serverIp` should be equal to the ip of your minecraft serverv, e.g. `"play.myminecraftserver.com"`
+- `serverIp` - this is the server ip used to connect to the server, e.g. `play.myminecraftserver.com`
-- The value of `serverPort` should be equal to the port of your minecraft server, default is `25565`
+- `serverPort` - this is the server port, default is `25565`
-- The value of `interval` should be equal to the interval in seconds you want the bot to update the server status, default `30`
+- `interval` - default is `30`.
+This is the interval in secconds a status update should be send to the statusChannel.
-- The value of `embedColor` should be a hexadecimal number, this will set the color of embedded messages, default is `"#0099FF"`
-- The value of `statusChannelID` should be the ID of the channel you want your status updates to be send in.
-You can get the ID's by running the bot and then stopping it (with Ctrl+C).
-It logs all the channel ID's to the console on start.
+- `embedColor` - default is `#0099FF`.
+This is the color to use in status messages.
+- `statusChannelID` - this is the channel id of the channel where the bot should send a status update every **interval** seconds. (all channel names with their id's are shown when running the bot).

 Now that you've edited the `config.json` you're ready to start the bot.
 - Run `node index.js`